yktoo/yktoo.com/content/blog/0192/index.en.md

 The architecture is a mix of shabby and new, ranged from this:
 ![](img:1.bp.blogspot.com/-cHypFJ204P4/Ua4gSGV6BoI/AAAAAAAAYh4/sM1-9x2yOKY/s1600/dsc08914.picasaweb.jpg:a)

-To this, aimed at rich Dutchmen (//te koop// means "for sale"):
+To this, aimed at rich Dutchmen ({{< fl "te koop" >}} means "for sale"):
 ![](img:3.bp.blogspot.com/-V8CbZHeR0XA/Ua4fxkXGmQI/AAAAAAAAYfo/XRBIPK7j5ZU/s1600/dsc08891.picasaweb.jpg:a)

 Any Portuguese town pays a lot of attention to street name plates, which are sometimes a piece of art:
 ![](img:3.bp.blogspot.com/-zKPlu3BGEVw/Ua4fRwgmUAI/AAAAAAAAYdw/RFMSSVy3nI0/s1600/dsc08875.picasaweb.jpg:a)

 Albufeira and Algarve as a whole mainly consist of restaurants and souvernir shops.
-The latter sell artisanry (//artesanato// in Portuguese).
+The latter sell artisanry ({{< fl "artesanato" >}} in Portuguese).
 The items get also hung outside to draw public's attention:
 ![](img:2.bp.blogspot.com/-2W7vcmKAgDI/Ua4flg2DMOI/AAAAAAAAYfI/a1iDD4JfyaY/s1600/dsc08887.picasaweb.jpg:a)

 Another attribute of a coastal city is meagre cats taking sunbaths: